hsiong/Learning-Data-Structures-And-Algorithm-And-Design-Pattern/uml.md

 ![image](https://user-images.githubusercontent.com/37357447/189063848-72662cd8-7cb2-4cee-af20-a1903377fed2.png)

-Collaboration represents responsibilities.
+<u>Collaboration represents responsibilities</u>.
 Generally, responsibilities are in a group.

 ### Use case